-Four transdisciplinary themes for KG1 and KG2 and six transdisciplinary themes for KG3 provide the framework for exploration of knowledge where teachers plan a wide variety of inquiry-based activities and the children’s own questions are incorporated into the class program.
+KG1, KG2, and KG3 focus on four transdisciplinary themes which provide the framework for exploration of knowledge throughout the year.
+Teachers plan a wide variety of inquiry-based learning experiences and the children’s own questions are incorporated into the class program.
 We develop life-long learners by incorporating play-based learning, inquiry and student agency in our day-to-day lessons.

 From arts, math, and cooking to writing activities, we implement the use of different materials in order for children to learn how to move, control, and coordinate the movement between their eyes and their hands.